FreeTymeKiyan/FaceChanger/ProjectPlan.md

 ##Goals

 ###Minimum Goal
-The minimum goal for this term project is to have an application running on iOS device, like iPhone, to capture image from camera, or get image with album.
-Then detect faces in the image, switch the chosen faces to generate new funny pictures.
+The minimum goal for this term project is to build an application running on iOS device, like iPhone, to capture image from camera, or get image from album.
+Then detect faces in that image, use designed image processing way to generate new funny pictures.
+The first idea, for example, is to turn faces into zombie-like ones.

 ###Reasonable Goal
-For reasonable goal, the program should have several parts, like an opening animation, main view, image processing view, and a share view, which make it a complete program.
+For reasonable goal, this program should be a complete app, which means that we should add more views, share, iAd or adMob, and rate functions to the app and publish it to iTunes app store.

 ###Ultimate Goal
-Add share, iAd or adMob, and rate function to the app and publish it to iTunes app store.
+Ulmately, this app should have more than one way make fancy images.
+Another way to be funny is switch or swap the faces in an image.
+More ways are to be designed to enrich this app.

 ##Timeline
 |Date		|Event		|